Maymiyam/flight_analysis/README.md

 4. **Route Analysis**: Identification of the most popular routes, common departure and arrival points, and their impact on ticket prices.
 5. **Time Analysis**: Investigation into the influence of departure and arrival times on ticket prices and flight durations.
 6. **Correlation Analysis**: Evaluation of correlations between different variables, such as price, duration, and total stops, to understand their interrelationships.
+7. **Missing Data Imputation**: Implementation of a function to recover missing values using similar rows, enhancing data completeness and analysis reliability.
-7. **Machine Learning Models**: Development and evaluation of machine learning models to predict ticket prices and analyze the significance of various predictors.
+8. **Machine Learning Models**: Development and evaluation of machine learning models to predict ticket prices and analyze the significance of various predictors.

 ## Key Findings